Certain Women (TV series)

 Certain Women was an Australian television soap opera created by prominent Australian TV dramatist Tony Morphett and produced by the Australian Broadcasting Commission between 1973 and 1976.
 There were a total of 166 fifty-minute episodes.
-Episodes 1–59 were produced in black and white and, starting in with the introduction of colour broadcasting in Australia in 1975, episodes 60–166 were produced and broadcast in color.
+Episodes 1–59 were produced in black and white and, starting in with the introduction of colour broadcasting in Australia in 1975, episodes 60–166 were produced and broadcast in colour.

 Program synopsis

 The idea for the series reportedly grew out of Morphett's frustration with the lack of good roles for female actors on Australian TV at the time.
-The series premiered as a six-part mini-series, with each episode dealing with a different member of the Stone/Lucas family: Gillian (Elisabeth Crosby), Marjorie (Judy Morris), Helen (Jenny Lee), Jane (Joan Bruce), Freda (June Salter) and Dolly (Queenie Ashton).
+The series premiered as a six-part mini-series, with each episode dealing with a different member of the Stone/Lucas family.
 The mini-series proved to be so popular that the format was revised into an ongoing series.

-Other cast members in the series included Christine Amor, Diane Craig, Anne Haddy, Shane Porteous, Ron Graham, Peter Sumner, Kris McQuade, Betty Lucas, Vincent Ball, Brian Wenzel, Carmen Duncan, Jack Fegan, Bruce Spence, Sigrid Thornton, Carole Skinner, John Stanton, Kate Fitzpatrick and Charles Tingwell.